Best Portable Pico Projectors Android Central 2021

 This pocket projector from ASUS is small and mighty, and with a 6,000mAh rechargeable battery, it also doubles as a power bank to keep your mobile devices charged.
 It uses advanced DLP technology and short-throw projection to create a bright 40-inch screen from just one meter away or up to a 120-inch screen from 3 meters away in a darker room.

 There's an HDMI/MHL port in the back that lets you plug in your laptop or video game console, while MHL includes native support for most Samsung and Apple devices.
-One of the biggest downsides, however, is that the video resolution is limited to just 720p, and you'll need to be using the S2 in a darker room if you want to take advantage of a larger screen.
+However, one of the biggest downsides is that the video resolution is limited to just 720p, and you'll need to be using the S2 in a darker room if you want to take advantage of a larger screen.

 - Compact size with huge internal battery